plgd-dev/doc/content/en/news/version2-inprogress/index.md

 and much more ...

-We are looking forward to reach this milestone and provide you even more stable and performant plgd cloud!
+We are looking forward to reach this milestone and provide you even more stable and performant plgd hub!